boardfish/cpp-getting-started/readme.md

 # C++ Getting Started

-This is the repo I'm using in order to learn C++.
+This is the repo I used to explore C++ and get my head around it for COM3505 Internet of Things.

 ## Bibliography